jubatus/website/source/en/tutorial/graph_java.rst

  1. Connect to Jubatus Server

-  Connect to Jubatus Server (Row 33).
+  Connect to Jubatus Server (Line 34).
   Setting the IP addr., RPC port of Jubatus Server, and the connection waiting time.

  2. Regist the preset query

   The 'add_shortest_path_query' method must be registered beforehand.
-Therefore, the 'PresetQuery' is made (Row 46), and its pq.edge_query and pq.node_query are filled with the newly declared ArrayList (Row 47, 48).
-Finally, the query made by 'add_shortest_path_query' is registed (Row 49).
+Therefore, the 'PresetQuery' is made (Line 36), and its pq.edge_query and pq.node_query are filled with the newly declared ArrayList (Line 37, 38).
+Finally, the query made by 'add_shortest_path_query' is registed (Line 39).

  3. Generate the graph

   Make the graph composed of Yamanote-line and Chuou-line.
-  Firstly, private method [createGraph] is called at (Row 52, 53).
+  Firstly, private method [createGraph] is called at (Line 41, 42).
   The first parameter in [createGraph] is the GraphClient made in Step.
 1.
   The second prarmeter is the return value from private method [getStationJoin].

   Private method [getStationJoin] makes the combination list of two neighbor stations.
-  At first, the ArrayList of inner class [StationJoin] is made (Row 74).
+  At first, the ArrayList of inner class [StationJoin] is made (Line 27).
-  Then, set the instance variable, station1 and station2, in [StationJoin] Class (Row 31-39).
+  Then, set the instance variable, station1 and station2, in [StationJoin] Class (Line 28-29).
   After setting the two stations' name, method [getStationJoin] will make the combination list.

   Next, we get the station information from the Web.
-Private method [getXml] is called to download the XML file (Row 77).
+Private method [getXml] is called to download the XML file (Line 61).
   The same parameter is passed from [getStationJoin] to [getXml] method.
   This parameter is used to make the URL, from which to download XML file.
-  Proxy for the private method [getXml] is set in (Row 106-118).
+  Proxy for the private method [getXml] is set in (Line 87-92).
 Please comment out them if not needed.
-  Codes in (Row 121-129) are the processes for reading the XML file.
+  Codes in (Line 102-111) are the processes for reading the XML file.
   Contents of the XML file likes below.
   In this sample program, we ignore the factor of 'distance', and only consider the connections between stations.
 So, the values in <station_name1>, <station_name2> are not used in the program.
   ::